pytools4dart/pytools4dart/README.md

 number of plots, the plotsfromvox() or pickupfile() could be used for this purpose.

-I has to be noted that for now, no method for adding plots to a simulation except pickupfile() completes the "optprop" column.
+It has to be noted that for now, no method for adding plots to a simulation except pickupfile() completes the "optprop" column.
 In the absence of value, a default vegetation optical property will be assigned.